Orton-Gillingham & Struggling Readers In Your Homeschool

 Orton-Gillingham, Dyslexia & A Mom Who “Gets It”

-- This is my child, I believe this child was sent to me and I am one of the two people (along with my husband) who has the most concern, love and hope invested in this little one.
+I believe this child was sent to me.
+My husband and I have the most concern, love and hope invested in this little one.
 I welcome and need the input of other partners in this process like tutors, teachers and friends.
 But at the end of the day, this is my child.

 The Orton-Gillingham Approach For Dyslexia

 The Orton-Gillingham method helps those with dyslexia beautifully.
 While Orton-Gillingham was created to meet the needs of students with dyslexia, this approach can help all struggling readers.

 Let’s review some of the lingo around reading.